Germany tops Nigeria, reaches Women’s World Cup quarters

 Germany advanced to the Women’s World Cup quarterfinals for the eighth straight time, beating African champion Nigeria 3-0 Saturday at Grenoble, France.

+“Football is also a game with a rhythm and if you break the rhythm sometimes that is not good,” he said.
+“It’s good for the game, but I don’t think anybody really has the final solution for VAR yet.”

-Germany captain Alexandra Popp, playing in her 100th international match, scored in the 20th minute.
-Sara Däbritz made it 2-0 in the 27th with a penalty kick and Lea Schüller got the final goal in the 82nd.
+Popp scored in the 20th minute.
+Sara Däbritz made it 2-0 in the 27th with the penalty kick and Lea Schüller got the final goal in the 82nd.

+“All the interruptions are quite difficult to handle, especially emotionally, but we tried to keep calm,” Germany coach Martina Voss-Tecklenburg said through a translator.
+“Maybe they can speed up the whole process.”

+“It was a bit of insecurity throughout the match because we didn’t quite know what was assessed in a certain moment,” Popp said.
+“But in general I think it’s important to have this sort of assessment.”

-Second-ranked Germany, which has outscored opponents 9-0, plays the winner of Monday’s match between Sweden and Canada on June 29 at Rennes, a weeklong layoff that gives time for midfielder Dzsenifer Marozsán’s broken toe to heal.
-The Germans, who won the tournament in 2003 and 2007, have never failed to reach the quarterfinals.
+Second-ranked Germany, which has outscored opponents 9-0, plays the winner of Monday’s match between Sweden and Canada on June 29 at Rennes.

 No. 38 Nigeria was in the knockout phase for the second time, the first since it lost in the quarterfinals to Brazil in 1999, and it joined Cameroon to become the first pair of African teams to reach the knockout stage in the same Women’s World Cup.
 The Indomitable Lionesses play England on Sunday.

-Popp scored on a 4-yard header off Lina Magull’s corner kick, her 48th international goal.
-A video review upheld the goal after determining Svenja Huth, who was in an offside position, did not obstruct the view of goalkeeper Chiamaka Nnadozie.
+Popp scored on a 4-yard header off Magull’s corner kick, her 48th international goal.

 Däbritz scored on a low penalty kick beyond the outstretched left hand of Nnadozie, her third goal of the tournament and 13th of her international career.
-Evelyn Nwabuoko had tried to clear a ball but made a studs-up follow through into Magull, causing the penalty.

 Nigeria had an excellent chance to cut its deficit in the 50th when second-half substitute Rasheedat Ajibade streaked up a flank and passed to an open Desire Oparanozie, but the ball was just ahead of the forward and rolled by.